ruth-chirwa/LII/README.md

-# Likoma Institute of Innovation
+# Likoma Institute of Innovation (Hackathon project)

 Welcome to the official repository of the Likoma Institute of Innovation!